tuanducdesign/portfolio/content/posts/vanilla-dark-mode.md

 }
 ```

 In above snippet, we declare 2 variables `--bg-color` and `--color` and set them to white and black.
-Below that, we delare the same variables with reversed colors.
+Below that, we declare the same variables with reversed colors.
 The second selector means: if the html tag has `data-theme` attribute set to `dark`, then modify both variables with the value inside of the `html[data-theme='dark']` block.

 Then we use the variables by applying that to the `body` element.